baselime/docs/sending-data/platforms/aws/aws-lambda/logs.md

 ![Using the Baselime Lambda Extension](../../../../assets/images/illustrations/sending-data/lambda-extension.png)

-All the logs and metrics from your AWS Lambda function is collected asynchronously from your invocation, and sent to the Baselime backend in a separate process from your invocation, with no impact on the latency your users experience.
+All the logs from your AWS Lambda function is collected asynchronously from your invocation, and sent to the Baselime backend in a separate process from your invocation, with no impact on the latency your users experience.

 ### Configuration